nikemeal/bookMeV1/README.md

 IE8 will still work with 99% of BookMe, it is only the multi-booking (booking multiple periods at once in the same week) there is an issue with.

+When running through the install script, after clicking Install you may get an error mentioning BG_COLOUR not found.
+This is because the install script has forwarded on to the actual site before the databse has been imported.
+Refreshing the page (F5) fixes this

 Thanks to
 ---------------------